 Several credit cards offer rewards in cashback, miles, or points when you spend on the card.
 Paying taxes with that credit card will allow you to earn miles and points toward a dream vacation.

 If you have a favorite rewards program, sometimes it makes sense to try to pay taxes with a credit card that earns you several more rewards.
-I personally prefer to use any card that earns me Flexible Points over a simple cash back card.
+I prefer to use any card that earns me Flexible Points over a simple cashback card.

-The gist of it is always aiming for the credit card that gives you a large percent in return for each dollar spent and focusing on Flexible Points earning credit cards.
+The gist of it is always aiming for the credit card that gives you a large percentage in return for each dollar spent and focusing on Flexible Points earning credit cards.

 Furthermore, banks sometimes send out promotions when you register for an offer and spend X amount of cash to get bonus points.
 These promotions typically are targeted offers, but public offers are also available from time to time.